Duke in the Gardens

-Duke Gardens offers an exceptional collection of plants as well as a multitude of other course connections.
+Duke Gardens offers an exceptional collection of plants, as well as a multitude of other course connections.
 Enjoy the physical and mental health benefits of being outdoors, along with the spark of learning in a new setting to complement your curriculum.
 The Gardens provides genuine connections and opportunities to teach any course content across all disciplines.
-Gardens' education staff is available to work with faculty to develop programs that fit curriculum needs, whatever they may be.
+Gardens education staff members are available to work with faculty to develop programs that fit curriculum needs, whatever they may be.

-Duke Gardens can be used as an outdoor classroom to teach anything.
+Duke Gardens can be used as an outdoor learning space for any discipline.
 However, due to the fact that we are a public botanic garden, there are some parameters on how you can use the space.

 - The garden is always open to the public.
 Certain spaces can’t be reserved to the exclusion of public visitors.
 Some spaces can be reserved for registered programs.

-For ideas about how to match these requirements with your course needs, please contact us.
+For ideas about how to match these requirements with your course or research needs, please contact us.
 We’d love to discuss ideas with you.